Ariiellus/personalWebsite/readme.md

 - Update your ENS Content Records with the IPFS hash

 - Sign the transaction with and send your website to eth.limo

+I promise to detail it in the future, in the mean time use the [official guide](https://eth-limo.gitbook.io/documentation) from eth.limo)